reblocke/reblocke.github.io/_pages/about.md

 * 2016-2019: Internal Medicine Resident
   * University of Utah Affiliated Hospitals and Clinics

-Potential Conflicts of Interest
+Disclosures
 ======
-* I work with [Mountain Biometrics, Inc](https://www.mountainbiometrics.com/), which uses machine learning to synthesize time-series sensor data.
+* I have an equity interest and work with [Mountain Biometrics, Inc](https://www.mountainbiometrics.com/), which focuses on time-series machine learning applied to wearable sensors and other health data.